-The Chaparral Residents Association
+The Tuscany Residents Association

-[64] The Board finds that the CRA is a non-profit organization that requires membership for residential property owners in the development area, secures its fees by an encumbrance on each residential property in the development area (a.k.a. "the Chaparral subdivision"), and in all other respects falls squarely within the above definition.
-The CRA also meets the requirement for exemption in s.
-6 of COPTER in that the CRA was incorporated under the Alberta Companies Act.
+[64] The Board finds that the TRA is a non-profit organization that requires membership for residential property owners in the development area, secures its fees by an encumbrance on each residential property in the development area, and in all other respects falls squarely within the above definition.
+The TRA also meets the requirement for exemption in s.
+6 of COPTER in that the TRA was incorporated under the Alberta Companies Act.

 Restrictions on Use of Property, s.
-14:1(2)
+14.1(2)